Harold Ramirez Preview, Player Props: Rays vs. Yankees

 - The Yankees pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Yankees have a 4.06 team ERA that ranks 13th among all MLB pitching staffs.
+- The Yankees have the 12th-ranked team ERA across all MLB pitching staffs (4.04).

-- The Yankees rank 21st in baseball in home runs surrendered (162 total, 1.3 per game).
+- Yankees pitchers combine to surrender 162 total home runs at a rate of 1.3 per game (to rank 20th in the league).

+- Rodon (1-4 with a 6.27 ERA and 26 strikeouts in 33 2/3 innings pitched) gets the start for the Yankees, his eighth of the season.

 © 2023 Data Skrive.
 All rights reserved.